luloulamon/b2Backup-linux/README.md

 Uses a base64 AES-256-CBC method to produce the filename as well as concatenating a sha1sum for confirmation of the file contents once decrypted (on restore).

+Filenames are also base64'd after the encryption to ensure they are valid as filenames

 Uses AES-256-CBC as well for the file encryption, this is simplified by not adding a salt for reduced complexity on decryption.